 Just like the previous model, this is a bike you can take by the scruff of the neck and throw down pretty much anything with casual abandon.

-To return my initial question then; does the Turbo Levo still represent the best e-bike investment?
-I’d say if range is your priority, it still edges the competition.
-But time marches on, and if you rarely ride long enough to trouble a 500Wh battery, and want your e-bike to be as capable as possible, there are other options worth considering – particularly those with the latest Gen 4 Bosch motor.
+Does the Turbo Levo still represent the best e-bike investment?
+We’d say if range is your priority, it still edges the competition.
+But time marches on, and if you rarely ride long enough to trouble a 500Wh battery there are other options worth considering – particularly those with the latest Gen 4 Bosch motor.

 Geometry and handling mirror a modern trail/enduro bike.
 The Bosch Gen 4 motor has power and control in equal measure.
 Durability is a key part of the design.